engrit-illinois/Get-DiskSpace/README.md

 When not specified, the results are returned as a formatted table, with colorized values (see example screenshot above).

 # Notes
-- Data that could not be collected (i.e. for machines that couldn't be contacted, or for which you don't have admin) will show as `unknown`.
 - If run in a host that supports color coding (i.e. the default Powershell console), the values in the `Free space (%)` column will be colored according to the "Percent" parameters above.
 This is useful for quick scanning of results from many computers.
-- Only tested on Powershell v5.1.
-Known issues on Powershell v7.
 - By mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.